A Hybrid Communication Approach for Metadata Exchange in Geo-Distributed Fog Environments: Abstract

 \section{Abstract}

-Metadata information is crucial for efficient geo-distributed fog computing systems.
-Many existing solutions for metadata exchange overlook geo-awareness or lack adequate failure tolerance, which are vital in such systems.
-To address this, we propose HFCS, a novel hybrid communication system that combines hierarchical and peer-to-peer elements, along with edge pools.
+Metadata exchange is crucial for efficient geo-distributed fog computing.
+Existing solutions for metadata exchange overlook geo-awareness or lack adequate failure tolerance.
+We propose HFCS, a novel hybrid communication system that combines hierarchical and peer-to-peer elements, along with edge pools.
 HFCS utilizes a gossip protocol for dynamic metadata exchange.

 In simulation, we investigate the impact of node density and edge pool size on HFCS performance.
-We observe a significant performance improvement for clustered node distributions, aligning well with real-world scenarios.
-Additionally, we compare HFCS with a hierarchical system and a peer-to-peer broadcast approach.
-HFCS outperforms both in task fulfillment at the cost of an average 16\% detected failures due to its peer-to-peer structures.
+We observe a performance improvement for clustered node distributions, aligning well with real-world scenarios.
+HFCS outperforms a hierarchical and a P2P approach in task fulfillment at a slight cost to failure detection.